Tiziano-Caruana/writeups/openECSC-2024/PerfectShop/perfect_shop.md

 Once the application is rebuilt, you'll notice that none of the payloads used previously will work anymore, being replaced instead by an empty string.

 In this step, there are very few tricks that can be done.
-To solve this "node", one had to notice the error present in the sanitizer library, and during the competition, it was a far-from-immediate step.
+To solve this problem, one had to notice the error present in the sanitizer library, and during the competition, it was a far-from-immediate step.

 Let's say that for any reason, whether you tried to enter an `/admin` in the request as a query parameter, or during static analysis, you noticed that something was wrong with the sanitizer, now it's known that if `/admin` is a substring of the request URL (remember once again: query parameters are part of the URL), it will cause the sanitizer to ignore any type of XSS payload that is sent.